U.S. regulators want more data on Texas Freeport LNG plant before restart

 Oct 31 (Reuters) - U.S. federal regulators have told Freeport LNG to provide information needed for the planned restart of its liquefied natural gas (LNG) export plant in Texas, the second-largest U.S. LNG export plant, as soon as possible to allow sufficient time for review.

+"We continue to progress our work towards achieving the November restart of our liquefaction facility," Freeport LNG spokesperson Heather Browne said in an email.

+"That work includes completing the final repair and restoration efforts, completing required work plans and obtaining the necessary regulatory approvals required before the facility's restart," Browne said.

-The U.S. Federal Energy Regulatory Commission (FERC) said it participated in a call on Oct.
+The U.S. Federal Energy Regulatory Commission (FERC) said in a filing on Monday that it participated in a call on Oct.
 27 with the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA) and Freeport LNG to discuss "ongoing damage assessments, repair work plans and plans for restart."

 On that call, FERC said both FERC and PHMSA reiterated the need for Freeport to provide "the status and schedule of implementing the findings, recommendations, and lessons learned resulting from the root cause investigation and assessments" as soon as possible to allow sufficient review time.